 The homes riparian to Big Elk Lake, Mayhew Lake and the Elk River are almost exclusively served by SSTS, as are several areas of the watershed.
 Failing SSTS can be a significant source of phosphorus to surface waters.
-Benton County staff indicates that, on average, 30 percent of the SSTS in the County are failing (pers.
-Communication between T. Determann and Sherburne County Staff in 2009).
+Based on records obtained by Sherburne County we can estimate that on average, 25 percent of the SSTS in the County may be failing (pers. communication between T. Determan and Nancy Riddle 2010).
 A 1991 Septic Leachate survey conducted on Big Elk Lake and the Briggs Chain of Lakes concluded that of the 504 residential units around the lakeshores, 10 percent exhibited indications of insufficiently treated septic leachate (Water Research & Management, Inc.).
 There are five homes with SSTS located on the lakeshore of Mayhew Lake.
+Benton County staff indicates that, on average, 30 percent of the SSTS in the County are failing (T. Determan pers. communication with Charles Nelson 2010).

-In addition to phosphorus, E.Coli from humans can reach surface water through the pathways of SSTS.
-Failing or nonconforming SSTS can be a source of E.coli bacteria, especially during dry periods when these sources continue to discharge and runoff driven sources are not active.
+In addition to phosphorus, E. coli from humans can reach surface water through the pathways of SSTS.
+Failing or nonconforming SSTS can be a source of E. coli bacteria, especially during dry periods when these sources continue to discharge and runoff driven sources are not active.
 Poorly treated effluent can contain elevated concentrations of E. coli and is considered a threat to public health.
 Estimates from the Counties, past research conducted by Water Research and Management, Inc. (October 1991) and conservative estimates were used to approximate the external load that can be attributed to failing SSTS.